• Skip to primary navigation

 Once Again Clover Honey comes in a glass jar with an appealing label.

 Any honey that strictly comes from wildflowers is wildflower honey.
 It is not a specific wildflower.
-Most likely wildflowers all grown in the same area where the bees are collecting from.
-That opens up many a possibly.
+It comes from all the wildflower sources in the same area where the bees are collecting from.
 Time of year often effects the taste of the honey.

 It has been my experience that wildflower honey harvested in the late spring/early summer months is lighter in color and flavor.
 The stuff that is harvested in the late summer/early fall is darker and more robust in taste.
-All has to do with the types of flower available at the time the honey is made.
+All has to do with the types of flowers available at the time the honey is produced.

-Wildflower just like clover honey (or really any honey) can change from year to year.
-Mass produce wildflower honey is mixed together from different sources to create a uniform flavor.
-That is likely the case with the honey pictured above.
+Wildflower just like clover honey can change from year to year.
+Mass produced wildflower honey is mixed together from different sources to create a uniform flavor.

 Here is an example of a Summer Wildflower Honey.
 This honey was produced by bees collecting from wildflowers that bloom in the summer months.
 Summer wildflower honeys are usually lighter in color than the Fall wildflower honeys.

-To experience the range of wildflower honeys look for local sources, such as the one above.
+To experience the range of wildflower honey look for local sources.

 Some wildflower honey will come labeled the time of year it is collected.
-It's fun to find a producer that has different wildflower honeys from different seasons and compare the two.
+It's fun to find a producer that has different wildflower honeys from different seasons and compare.

 I love the description from the Savannah Bee Company's website on wildflower honey: